2022F-usfca-biol-422/lhendrianto-bioinformatics-final-project/README.md

 everything runs smoothly and the code produces a proper report with the correct figures, text, and format.
 If so, submit for review.

+I will be taking the SRA run table, add analyze which SNPs have made SARS-CoV-2 more transmissible.
+We will also compare the SNPs of the different spike protein variants.
+Then I will use this data to create figures and graphs of that show different spike protein's transmissibility, and also write about how certain SNPs may increase or decrease transmission.

 ### Change Log

+* 2022-11-14: Update the README to become more specific, specifying the goals of the report.
 * 2022-11-11: Initial update of the README and added the SRA bioproject ID.